rpires71/milestone1/README.md

 ---

-## Milestone 1: Project Setup with GitHub and Visual Studio Code
+## Project Setup with GitHub and Visual Studio Code

 The following content documents the creation of the `milestone1` repository on GitHub and how Visual Studio Code (VS Code) was configured for day-to-day development.